simlu/xmonad/programs/chrome.md

 To open an image in the browser.
 This also works with urls.

 ## Misc / Extensions
-* Dont forget to install [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb)
+* Dont forget to install [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en)
 * [Session Buddy](https://chrome.google.com/webstore/detail/session-buddy/edacconmaakjimmfgnblocblbcdcpbko?hl=en) is great for managing your tabs

 ### Transfere Config